chrisfanucchi/reading-notes/reading201-3.md

 1. What data types can you store inside of an Array?

-   Arrays can store trings, numbers, objects, and other arrays.
+   Arrays can store strings, numbers, objects, and other arrays.

 2. Is the people array a valid JavaScript array?
 If so, how can I access the values stored?
 If not, why?